 The Create V-Ray Proxy window allows you to save (export) mesh files so that they can be imported back into a scene using V-Ray Proxy Import.

 Meshes are exported to a special .vrmesh file format.
 This file contains all geometric information for a mesh such as vertices and face topology as well as texture channels, face material IDs, smoothing groups, and normals.
 In short, everything that is needed to render the mesh is included in the file.
 In addition, the mesh is preprocessed and subdivided into chunks for easier access.
 The file also contains a simplified version of the mesh used for preview purposes in the viewports.

 It is important to note that the mesh is in a "ready to render" format.
 No further modifications to the mesh are expected.
 You can't change the mesh, or animate it in any way other than animating the position/orientation of the proxy object.
 There is no way to recover the original mesh from a .vrmesh file (this can be done in principle, but is currently not supported).
 Therefore, if you plan on doing modifications to the mesh, you should keep it in a Houdini file (which may be different from the file that gets rendered in the end).

 ||V-Ray Shelf|| > Export VRayProxy button

-Filepath – The directory where the mesh file will be saved.
+Filepath – The directory where the mesh file is saved.

-Overwrite Existing File(s) – When enabled, V-Ray will automatically overwrite any existing files.
+Overwrite Existing File(s) – When enabled, V-Ray automatically overwrites any existing files.

-Create Intermediate Dirs – When enabled, intermediate directories will be created during the export process.
+Create Intermediate Dirs – When enabled, intermediate directories are created during the export process.